pen-lang/pen/doc/src/references/language/packages.md

 - Standard packages bundled in [installation](/guides/install.md) of the language
 - Remote repositories managed by version control systems (VCS)
-  - Currently, only [Git](https://git-scm.com/) is supported as a VCS.
+  - Currently, the language supports only [Git](https://git-scm.com/) as a VCS.
 - Directories with [package configuration files](#package-configuration) on file systems

 During builds of packages, the language's build system automatically download and initialize their dependency packages based on their URLs.